cmu-delphi/delphi-epidata/docs/api/rvdss.md

 Epiweeks end on Saturday, and the data is usually updated the following Thursday or Friday.
 The dashboard where data is currently published states when it was last updated, so we use that date as the version date.

-We only started collecting data from this source in xx 2024, so historical data in our system is derived from archived weekly reports.
+The source switched to publishing data in a dashboard in June 2024.
+The dashboard explicitly states when the data was last updated.
+Prior to June 2024, data was published weekly in a report blog post format.
-To make data prior to that date more useful, we reconstructed the source's version history.
+To make data prior to that date more useful, we reconstructed the source's version history, deriving the version date from metadata included in the weekly report webpages.

-We defined the version date of a particular data issue to be the date the report webpage was modified.
+We defined the version date of a particular data issue to be the date the report webpage was last modified.
 Historically, page-modified dates were generally 5 days after the end of an epiweek.
 Occasionally, page-modified dates were larger than that -- sometimes much larger (up to a year).